Nuclear DFT electromagnetic moments in heavy deformed open-shell odd nuclei

-This Letter presents the results of the first systematic calculation of magnetic dipole and electric quadrupole moments performed in a broad region of heavy, paired, open-shell odd nuclei.
-In a recent publication~\cite{(Sas22)}, we have laid out the basics of our DFT approach and applied it to selected nuclei without pairing correlations.
-Here, by including pairing, we port the method's applicability to all nuclei.
 In addition, we bring about an important new strategy by performing analyses for specific fixed configurations, irrespective of their detailed excitation energies above the ground states.
 This allows us to follow selected configurations across many nuclei, in function of numbers of protons or neutrons, and thus to gain better physical insight into the properties of these configurations.
 To follow specific configurations, we implemented the following four-step procedure.

 First, we performed a simple unpaired calculation of a doubly magic spherical nucleus $^{208}$Pb.
-Second, by breaking spherical and time-reversal symmetries and using weak constraints on axial intrinsic quadrupole moment $Q_{20}$ and angular-momentum projection $I_z$~\cite{(Dob00d)}, we determined weakly prolate and oblate $^{208}$Pb states with the axial symmetry axis and single-particle angular momenta aligned along the $z$-axis.
+In the second step, by breaking spherical and time-reversal symmetries and using weak constraints on axial intrinsic quadrupole moment $Q_{20}$ and angular-momentum projection $I_z$~\cite{(Dob00d)}, we determined weakly prolate and oblate $^{208}$Pb states with the axial symmetry axis and single-particle angular momenta aligned along the $z$-axis.
 At this point, we could identify the required single-particle wave functions of states originating from the spherical proton $h_{11/2}$ and neutron $i_{13/2}$ orbitals that have good values of parity $\pi$ and projection $\Omega$ on the axial-symmetry axis of $\Omega^\pi=+11/2^-$ and $\Omega^\pi=+13/2^+$, respectively.
-These two selected single-particle states were then fixed and used to tag quasiparticle states~\cite{(Dob09g),(Ber09c)} in the quasiparticle-blocking calculations required for the paired odd-$Z$ and odd-$N$ nuclei considered here.
+These two selected single-particle states were then fixed and used to tag quasiparticle states~\cite{(Dob09g),(Ber09c)} in the quasiparticle-blocking calculations required for the paired odd-$Z$ and odd-$N$ axial nuclei considered here.